okfeather/feathery_christmas/readme.md

 You can GIVE or TAKE objects.
 To move on the map, you can use the cardinal directions, NORTH, EAST, SOUTH and WEST (or shortcuts N, E, S, W); there are some places you can ENTER or EXIT.

+You start in easy mode.
+If you are a text-adventure veteran, you can switch to HARD mode (less textual hints, harder puzzles).
+You can switch at any time by typing EASY or HARD.

 Type HELP to get some HELP.

+Learn to write your own text adventure game (in an hour) with Adventuron, https://adventuron.io/documentation/tutorial-a.html

 ## Credits